PatrickChen928/en/You-Dont-Know-JS/scope & closures/Chapter1-en.md

 ## Understanding Scope
 The way we will approach learning about scope is to think of the process in terms of a conversation.
 But, who is having the conversation?

+### The Cast
+Let's meet the cast of characters that interact to process the program `var a = 2;`, so we understand their conversations that we'll listen in on shortly: